ocampoleandro/MvvmRx/README.md

 Ideally, it will not contain android packages in order to make it fully testable with unit tests (without robolectric).

 ### Manager / Use cases / whatever you want to use
-This class is optional and it should be used when logic that is not related to fetch / push data is needed, such as process payment, process orders, upload file that will need some validation (the manager will apply the validations and then call the repository to upload the file), etc. The idea is that this class will be reusable, so that you can interact with it from many viewmodels or from a foreground service.
+This class should be used when logic that is not related to fetch / push data is needed, such as process payment, process orders, upload file that will need some validation (the manager will apply the validations and then call the repository to upload the file), etc. The idea is that this class will be reusable, so that you can interact with it from many viewmodels or from a foreground service.

 Ideally, it will not contain android packages in order to make it fully testable with unit tests (without robolectric).

 ### Repository.
 This class will provide information coming from different sources (DB / Network).
 This should provide the information in a way that the consumers do not know anything about where it is coming from.
 This way, potential changes in the logic will not affect the rest of the components.

-This class shoud be used by ViewModels and Managers.